 I will tell this story in detail in a bit.
 It is an extraordinary story!

-Meanwhile Ukrainians with their new Stinger manpads were able to shoot down a plane.
+Meanwhile Ukrainians with older manpads were able to shoot down a helicopter.

 Putin realized that it was too dangerous to send his paratroopers to Hostomel airport on day 1 and called the operation off.